gaknippel/CriticalHitClips/README.md

 # CritTF2Clips
-A website for the CritTF2Clips Youtube channel that allows you to submit clips!
+A website for the CritTF2Clips Youtube channel that allows you to submit clips! (still in progress)

 # React + TypeScript + Vite